hos-b/cpp-ref/modern.md

 // C++14 and later
 auto p = std::make_unique<Type>(<params>);
 ```
-the copy constructor is explicitly deleted for the unique pointer, however it can be moved e.g. using `std::move`. accessing the unique pointer after move will *most likely* cause a runtime error.
+the copy constructor is explicitly deleted for the unique pointer, however it can be moved e.g. using `std::move`. accessing the unique pointer after move will *most likely* cause a runtime error.<br>

-it gurarantees that memory is always owned by a single unique pointer.
+it gurarantees that memory is always owned by a single unique pointer.<br>
+the `std::make_unique` constructor is preferred for exception safety.
 ### 7.2. shared pointers
 just like `unique_pointer` but it can be copied. it also keeps a track of how many shared_pointers have a reference to this pointer. it frees memory when the counter hits zero.
 It can be initialized from a `unique_pointer`.
 ```cpp